seldonian-toolkit/Engine/README.md

 ## Interface

 This library is in its infancy, but a lite command line interface exists for parsing string expressions into parse trees.
-To use this interface, edit the file: `interface.py` by modifying `constraint_str` and `delta` to your values of interest.
-Then run (make sure you have activated the `seldo` conda environment first):
+To use this interface, edit the file: `interface.py`.
+Modify `constraint_str` and `delta` to values of interest.
+Then run (make sure you have activated the `seldo` conda environment first) from the command line:
 ```
 python interface.py
 ```